PrickettAcademy/Chemistry/chapter9/week17.md

 - Solution - a homogeneous mixture of 2 or more substances.
 These can be solids, liquids, or gases.
 - Solute - the substance or substances dissolved into a solution
 - Solvent - the substance into which solutes are dissolved.
 - When ionic compounds dissolve, they split up into their individual ions.
-If dissovled in water this can make the water conduct electricity.
+If dissovled in water this can make the water conduct electricity. [quick video that animates this concept](https://youtu.be/EBfGcTAJF4o)
 - When polar covalent compounds dissolve, they split up into their individual molecules.
 This does not help water conduct electricity.
 - Solubility - the amount of solute that can be dissolved in a specific amount of solution.
 This is expressed as grams of solute in 100 grams of solvent.
 - solubility is affected by temperature.
 You can dissolve more sugar in hot water than in the same amount of cold water.